HenriqueAssumpcao/henriqueassumpcao.github.io/_pages/about.md

 Previously, I was fortunate to be supervised by Prof. Gabriel Coutinho as an undergraduate researcher in spectral and algebraic graph theory.
 I was also extremely fortunate to work under the supervision of [Prof. Fabricio Murai](https://users.wpi.edu/~fmurai/), focusing on graph neural networks and NLP.

-Feel free to contact me via any of the emails below:<br>
+Feel free to contact me via any of the emails listed below:<br>
 henriquesoares[at]dcc[dot]ufmg[dot]br<br>
 henrique[dot]soares[at]inter[dot]co<br>